lizhanmit/mooc-web-log-real-time-data-analysis/README.md

 3. Use this database, `use spark`.
 4. Create a table, `create table wordcount (word varchar(50) default null, count int(10) default null);`.
 5. In terminal B, `nc -lk 6789`.
-6. In IDEA, run ForeachRDDApp.scala.
+6. In IDEA, run WordCountResultToMysql.scala.
 7. In terminal B, type `a a b c c c`.
 8. In IDEA console, you will see